 Moreover, when there is a good degree of employee retention, it can prove to be cost-effective.
 Needless to say, recruiting and onboarding of new staff can be a costly affair for your organization.
 Also, there are additional costs that companies have to bear to train new recruits.
 When you minimize employee turnover, you can have more funds to invest in other elements of a business.
 At last, when you retain your existing staff, it saves you a lot of time.
 Otherwise, hiring new employees, introducing the core values of your company to them, and training them can be time-consuming.

 So, as you can see, employee retention should be a core business strategy for you.
 Employee retention coupled with high employee engagement is essential for the growth of a business.
-The costs and the time you save by avoiding regular new hiring can be put to better use.
+The costs and the time you save by avoiding the hiring process can be put to better use.
 After all, time and money are of the utmost importance for any business.

 Furthermore, retention of top remote employees can be a complex task.
 Now, you must be wondering if you should actually care about retaining remote talents or not.
-For all the amazing benefits that a remote working force offers, you should prioritize their retention.
-Here are some reasons why remote talents are of great importance.
+For all the amazing benefits that a remote team offers, you should prioritize their retention.
+Here are some reasons why remote talents are of great importance

 So, as you can see, having efficient and happy remote workers onboard can be game-changing.